Fraunhofer’s investment in Scotland takes quantum technology to another level

 We're here to help

-If you’d like to hear more about the experience of Fraunhofer and how Scotland could be an ideal location for your tech business.
+Get in touch if you’d like to hear more about the experience of Fraunhofer and how Scotland could be an ideal location for your tech business.